esignor/Chaos_SNP_classifier/README.md

 Software configuration:

-The code developed in “Chaos_SNP_classifier” is in Python programming language version 3.9.21.
+The code developed in “Chaos_SNP_classifier” is in Python programming language version 3.9.
-To compile the software correctly, installation of the following python libraries is required: pandas, matplotlib, scikit-learn, keras
+To compile the software correctly, installation of the following python libraries is required: pandas, matplotlib, scikit-learn, keras, and tensorflow

 It is recommended to use in binary package manager such as conda, anconda or miniconda to create a system-level environment independent of the machine's operating system.

 The developed software contains:

 - The Encoder Unit, which decodes the haplotype sequences of each sea bass in image through Chaos Game Representation algorithm on genomic sequences.
 - A Classifier Unit is developed, consisting of shallow CNN networks (i.e., Simple CNN and Complex CNN) and Deep Convolutional Neural Networks (i.e., AlexNet, ResNet50 and ResNet101)